Content starts here

 AARP AARP States New York Money

-New York State Tax Guide: What You’ll Pay in 2024
+New York State Taxes: What You’ll Pay in 2025

-New York has some of the highest sales and property tax rates in the country, though rates vary depending on where you live within the state.
+The top income tax rate in New York is among the highest in the nation.
+New York also has some of the highest sales and property tax rates in the country, though rates vary depending on where you live within the state.

 The big picture: